MicrosoftDocs/cpp-docs/docs/cpp/extern-cpp.md

 The **extern** keyword declares a variable or function and specifies that it is defined (or assigned a value) in another translation unit.
 The compiler treats the extern variable and the variable defined elsewhere as the same name.
 Such a variable has external linkage (its name is visible from files other than the one in which it's defined).
 Declarations of non-const variables and functions at global scope are external by default.
 See [Program and linkage](program-and-linkage-cpp.md) for more information.

 The **extern** keyword is ignored if the declaration is also a definition.
-In the following, when the compiler sees the `int foo = 9;` if fileA.cpp, it treats it as a separate name from `foo` in FileB.cpp, and a linker error will be raised because a name can only appear once in a given scope.
+In the following, when the compiler sees the `int foo = 9;` in fileA.cpp, it treats it as a separate name from `foo` in FileB.cpp, and a linker error will be raised because a name can only appear once in a given scope.
 To fix the error, change `extern int foo = 9;` to `extern int foo;` so that the linker treats this `foo` variable as the same name as the one in fileB.cpp:

 ```cpp
 //fileA.cpp